↑

 DIY Dishwasher Detergent Powder: Ditch your toxic dishwasher detergent powder or tablets in favor of this DIY dishwasher powder - made with just a few simple ingredients.

-If you have kids that use your dishwasher, just remind them that the better there are when they go in, the easier it is for the dishwasher to washing them properly.
+If you have kids that use your dishwasher, just remind them that the better the dishes are when they go in, the easier it is for the dishwasher to washing them properly.

 Have you moved away from toxic cleaners and found yourself making better choices?